Restrictive Physical Intervention

 - Any force or intervention used must be the minimum necessary to achieve the objective.

-A child/young person can be prevented from leaving the home if it is felt they are at risk of significant harm in the following circumstances:
+A child/young person can be prevented from leaving the home if it is felt they are at significant harm in the following circumstances:

 - Sexual Exploitation;

 - Gang Related Activities;

 - Use of drugs or other illicit substances.

 This restriction of a young person's liberty should be for the minimum amount of time possible and in response to immediate danger.
 Staff will need to ensure that in the recording of this incident they clearly outline all the steps taken to prevent the need to restrict the child's liberty using physical means.If a young person continually requires this level of intervention to help them to remain safe, there must be clear evidence of a planning meeting with the placing authority to consider the appropriateness of the placement.
 It may be recognised that this is a process of testing and an agreement regarding strategies will be set and reviewed in conjunction with the local authority, this will need to be clearly documented and any agreement must not conflict with regulations regarding 'Deprivation of Liberty'

 5. Locking or Bolting of Doors

 It is acceptable to use mechanisms or modifications to a children's home or foster home which are necessary for security, for example on external exits or windows, so long as this does not restrict children's mobility or ability to leave the premises if it is safe for them to do so.